KeremAR/DevOps-Cheat/Linux/linux-notes-readme.md

 - `sudo usermod -L USERNAME` → **Locks** a user's account by putting a `!` in front of the encrypted password, preventing login.
 - `sudo usermod -U USERNAME` → **Unlocks** a previously locked user account.
 - `sudo usermod -e YYYY-MM-DD USERNAME` → Sets an expiration date for the user account (in YYYY-MM-DD format).
 After this date, the account is disabled.
+- `sudo usermod -e "" USERNAME` → Removes any previously set account expiration date, making the account non-expiring.

+**Unlocking an Account (`passwd -u`)**:
+- While `usermod -U` works, `passwd -u` is also commonly used specifically for unlocking.
+- `sudo passwd -u USERNAME` → Unlocks the specified user account (removes the `!` or `*` preceding the encrypted password in `/etc/shadow`).

 **Removing a User from a Group (`gpasswd`)**:
 - `sudo gpasswd -d USERNAME GROUPNAME` → Removes the specified USERNAME from the specified GROUPNAME (must be a supplementary group).

 **Modifying a Group (`groupmod`)**:
 - `groupmod` is used to modify existing group details.
-- `sudo groupmod -n NEW_GROUPNAME OLD_GROUPNAME` → Renames an existing group.
+- `sudo groupmod -n NEW_GROUPNAME OLD_GROUPNAME` → Renames an existing group. keeping the same GID
 - `sudo groupmod -g NEW_GID GROUPNAME` → Changes the Group ID (GID) of a group.

 **Deleting a Group (`groupdel`)**: